todd-miller/pyspider/README.md

     - display cards correctly where hidden cards are displayed as '?'
     - append legal cards to the Pile
     - make legal removes from the Pile
+    - removes cards that are part of a completed set
+    - keeps track of completed sets
 - the SpiderGame can:
     - handle player moves, where illegal moves are simply not transacted